Background Measurements and Simulations of the ComPair Balloon Flight: Materials and Methods

-\subsection{Balloon Flight Overview}
+\subsection{Balloon Flight~Overview}

-ComPair's balloon flight from Ft Sumner, NM, USA in 2023 was 6 hours and 17 minutes long, of which 3 hours and 13 minutes were over 40 km above sea level.
-Figure \ref{fig:rates_and_altitude} shows the altitude and event rate as a function of time.
-Data were collected in 30-minute segments during the flight, marked by the vertical dashed lines.
-The green bands represent the soft ACD veto, and the yellow band covers a test of the hard ACD veto.
-The hard ACD veto substantially reduces the event rate but increases the risk of event loss if the ACD malfunctions.
-The green bands total 90 minutes, and the yellow band covers 11 minutes.
+ComPair's balloon flight from Ft Sumner, NM, USA in 2023 was 6 h and 17 min long, of~which 3 h and 13 min were over 40 km above sea level.
+Figure~\ref{fig:rates_and_altitude} shows the altitude and event rate as a function of time.
+Data were collected in 30-min segments during the flight, marked by the vertical dashed lines.
+The~green bands represent the soft ACD veto, and~the yellow band covers a test of the hard ACD veto.
+The~hard ACD veto substantially reduces the event rate but increases the risk of event loss if the ACD malfunctions.
+The~green bands total 90 min, and~the yellow band covers 11~min.

-The DC-DC converter for the main power distribution unit's temperature became too hot to safely operate during the two gray segments, so we turned ComPair off to cool to an appropriate temperature.
-Unfortunately, the Tracker data was not recoverable for the two red segments, so only the times in the green bands of Figure \ref{fig:rates_and_altitude} are used for the analysis of the soft veto mode at float altitude.
-The two gray segments span 12 and 10 minutes, and the red segments span 26 and 19 minutes.
+The DC-DC converter for the main power distribution unit's temperature became too hot to safely operate during the two gray segments, so we turned ComPair off to cool to an~appropriate temperature.
+Unfortunately, the~Tracker data was not recoverable for the two red segments, so only the times in the green bands of Figure~\ref{fig:rates_and_altitude} are used for the analysis of the soft veto mode at float altitude.
+The GPS and TM data was still recoverable during the red segments, so the altitude and event rates for these times are still shown.
+The two gray segments span 12 and 10 min, and~the red segments span 26 and 19 min.